Cedar Hill Pet Memorial Park

-On August 16, 2011, the Brandon’s had a loss in their family.
+On August 16, 2011, Theresa and Clark Brandon had a loss in their family.
 It was a rescued dog named Bennie Jett.
-As Mr. Brandon began to make arrangements for Bennie alongside their other two dogs in the Pet Memorial Park, issues started to arise.
+As Mr. Brandon began to make arrangements for Bennie alongside their other two dogs in the Cedar Hill Pet Memorial Park, issues started to arise.
 The contact information previously used was proven to be useless.
 The Park gate was locked and the property grounds were grown up.

 Mrs. Brandon began a search to find the owners.
 In her search she found several different addresses for them.
 On August 22, 2011, she contacted the Dallas County officials, and they informed her the taxes for the Pet Memorial Park had been delinquent since 2004 in the amount of approximately $24,000.
 Mrs. Brandon was also informed that the County had filed a lawsuit and was awaiting a court order for a Sheriff’s Sale.
 Since Texas does not have any regulations governing pet cemeteries, whoever bought the land – which sits in the middle of an industrial zone – they are not obligated to keep it as a pet cemetery.

 Mr. and Mrs. Brandon wanted to keep their unspoken promise to Bennie Jett by laying her to rest in a place of honor.
 They were shocked to realize the property was closed and potentially up for sale.
 The Brandon’s felt a sense of obligation to Bennie Jett, to their other two dogs at the Pet Memorial Park and to the other owners who may not have be aware of the situation; and they needed help.

 The first thing to happen was a non-profit 501(c)(3) organization needed to be established.
 On October 19, 2011, Cedar Hill Pet Memorial Project, Inc. was created to help collect and raise funds.
 By this time, the news media had been contacted about the situation with the property.
 Several stories and interviews had been publicized.